justusvaltonen/cheatsheetsShared/README.md

 -How did the varials transfer again between apps?
 How about other data.
 I've had some problems with some excel format.
 Use many passpoints and alternative routes to move data

--Is it possible to create your own SW license?
-I'd like to use some "all goes" license, but make it so that the original author and contributors are credited.
-Also sources of info should be available.